riks1233/spring_proxies_assignment/README.md

 ## Local dev environment

 - Have Java 17 installed.
-- Create `.env` file from its distribution template file `.env.dist` and populate with relevant values.
-Those will be used by the Spring Boot application and to set up a database, as `app/build.gradle` and `app/src/main/resources/application.properties` use environment variables.
+- From `.env.dist` template file create `.env` file and populate it with relevant values.
+Those will be used as environment variables by the Spring Boot application and to set up a database.
+Those can be found in `app/build.gradle`, `app/src/main/resources/application.properties` and compose files.
 - Based on your OS, add those environment variables to your environment.
-Note that environment variables set in the following ways affect only current shell instance.
+Note that environment variables set in the following ways will only affect current shell instance.
   - For Windows, run `bin/load_env_vars_win.ps1` script.
-  - For linux, run `source .env`.
+  - For Linux, run `source .env`.
-- Set up the PostgreSQL database (container or local machine.)
+- Set up the PostgreSQL database (container **or** local machine.)
-  - Container: launch a detached PostgreSQL database Docker container with `docker compose -f db_compose.yml --env-file .env up -d`.
-Note that Docker's documentation states "Values set in the shell environment override those set in the .env file."
+  - For a containerized database, launch a detached PostgreSQL database Docker container with `docker compose -f db_compose.yml --env-file .env up -d`. **Note** that Docker's documentation states "**Values set in the shell environment override those set in the .env file.**"
-  - Local machine: up to you :)
+  - If you want local machine database instead, then it is up to you. ;)
 - Get into the `app/` directory and run the application with `./gradlew flywayMigrate bootRun`
-  - If you are using GUI tools to launch the application, make sure that they consider the `.env` variables.
+  - **Note**: ff you are using GUI tools to launch the application, make sure that they consider the `.env` variables.

 ## Docker dev environment

 The idea was to have a containerized development environment instead of your local machine.
 This failed, due to multiple reasons:
 - Launching `gradle bootRun` inside the container was very slow, at least on Windows.
-- To set up a separate database for tests, it needs a different port on the same network than 5432, which is not configurable for postgres docker image out-of-the-box.
+- To set up a separate database for tests, it needs a different port on the same network than 5432, which is not configurable for postgres Docker image out-of-the-box.
 - Cumbersome to utilize devtools package hot restart, when the app is launched inside the container.

 But the benefits that were to be achieved are:
 - Easy set-up of development environment independent of host machine.
 Would not require to download and reconfigure to jdk17 if host machine has another version of jdk.
 - Easy containerized deploy to production which is also independent of host machine.
 The development, testing and production all could've used the same OS and jdk verison.

-### Set up
+### How to set it up

-This approach works, but does not support testing and is slow.
-If you're curious to test this, make sure:
+This approach works, but does not support testing and is very slow.
+If you're curious to set this up, make sure:
-- You are not running `localhost` as your `DB_HOST` environment variable in `.env`.
+- That your `DB_HOST` environment variable in `.env` is not set to `localhost`.
-- Use `gradle` instead of `./gradlew`.
+- To Use `gradle` inside the dev container instead of `./gradlew`.

-- To remember that Docker's documentation states "Values set in the shell environment override those set in the .env file."
-So restart the shell beforehand, if needed.
+- Launch new shell (**should not** contain `.env` environment variables).
+- Run

       docker compose -f docker_env_compose.yml --env-file .env up -d

-`// attach to app-1 container CLI`
+- `// attach to app-1 container CLI, for example, through Docker desktop`
+- Run

       / # cd app
       / # gradle flywayMigrate bootRun
+- That should be it.

-The docker instance's `/app` directory is volume-linked to the repository's `app` directory.
+The Docker instance's `/app` directory is volume-linked to the repository's `app` directory.
 And as this project is using devtools, you can dispatch `./gradlew classes` command (locally) to rebuild classes and trigger hot restart of devtools, if the application is running.

 # Testing

-- Run `./gradlew flywayTestDBClean flywayTestDBMigrate test` to run integration tests.
-Note that `ProxyControllerTest` tests are sequential (`@TestMethodOrder`).
+- Run `./gradlew flywayTestDBClean flywayTestDBMigrate test` to run tests.
+Note that `AcceptanceSuiteTest` tests are sequential (`@TestMethodOrder`).
+This seems to be a bad and hardly maintainable approach, but wanted to try it out and it seems sufficient for this particular application.
+So integration tests seemed unnecessary.

 # Improvements

 Here is a list of improvements that could have been made to the project, but haven't been due to either lack of knowledge or time.

-- Make acceptance tests independent of eachother by calling `flywayClean` and `flywayMigrate` before each test.
-Tried and did not figure out how to call gradle tasks programmatically.
-Also, I do aknowledge that the numbered naming is stupid and is there only to support ordering by name.
+- Make `AcceptanceSuiteTest` tests independent of eachother by calling `flywayClean` and `flywayMigrate` before each test.
+Tried and could not figure out how to call gradle tasks programmatically.
+Also, I do aknowledge that the numbered naming is stupid.
+It is there only to support test ordering by name.
 - Make gradle pick up environment variables automatically before `bootRun` or `build` or other tasks.
-Tried and did not figure out how to do this.
+Tried and could not figure out how to do this.
-- When a malformed JSON is sent by used and it is fed to the parser, it resolves to a generic JSON parse exception.
-It would be good to tell the end user which specific field failed to be parsed, instead of generic error.
+- When a malformed JSON is sent by the user and it is fed to the parser, the parser resolves to a generic JSON parse exception.
+Instead of a generic error, it would be good to tell the end user which specific field failed to be parsed.
-- When a constraint is violated (for example, database unique record constraint), then a better error message could have been shown to user, instead of flashing an actual database constraint name.
+- When a constraint is violated (for example, database unique record constraint), then a better error message could have been shown to the user, instead of flashing an actual database constraint name.
+- Test coverage can always be improved. ;)